-- A. Solicitation for gifts for the university or any of its colleges, schools, departments, centers, institutes, or programs must have the prior written approval of the president or a designated representative and comply with the following Code of Virginia statute: §23.1-1304.1, Governing board; additional duties; policy; acceptance of terms and conditions associated with donations, gifts, and other private philanthropic support. - B. Private gifts or grants which entail a commitment on the part of the university may not be accepted without the written approval of the president or a designated representative. - C. All gifts shall be received, recorded, and acknowledged by the Office of University Advancement of the university. - D. Private gifts or grants are received on behalf of the university by the Old Dominion University Educational Foundation, Old Dominion Athletic Foundation, Old Dominion University Real Estate Foundation, Old Dominion University Community Development Corporation, and the Old Dominion University Museum Foundation.
-The university (as opposed to the foundations) receives gifts when specifically requested by a donor and when it is in the best interest of the university to do so. - E. The president of the university shall establish policies to provide for the orderly and prudent transfer of funds from the foundations to the university. - F. The president of the university may establish additional policies governing the solicitation or acceptance of gifts in the name of the university. - G. The Board of Visitors shall be informed of and approve gifts that direct academic decision-making or gifts of \$1,000,000 or more that impose a new obligation on the university, excluding gifts for scholarships or other financial aid.
+- A. Solicitation for gifts for the university or any of its colleges, schools, departments, centers, institutes, or programs must have the prior written approval of the president or a designated representative and comply with the following Code of Virginia statute: §23.1-1304.1, Governing board; additional duties; policy; acceptance of terms and conditions associated with donations, gifts, and other private philanthropic support. - B. Private gifts or grants which entail a commitment on the part of the university may not be accepted without the written approval of the president or a designated representative. - C. Private gifts or grants are received and acknowledged on behalf of the university by the Old Dominion University Educational Foundation, Old Dominion Athletic Foundation, Old Dominion University Real Estate Foundation, Old Dominion University Community Development Corporation, and the Old Dominion University Museum Foundation.
+The university (as opposed to the foundations) receives gifts when specifically requested by a donor and when it is in the best interest of the university to do so. - D. The president of the university shall establish policies to provide for the orderly and prudent transfer of funds from the foundations to the university. - E. The president of the university may establish additional policies governing the solicitation or acceptance of gifts in the name of the university. - F. The president or his designee shall inform and seek the approval of the Board of Visitors of gifts that direct academic decision-making or gifts of \$1,000,000 or more that impose a new obligation on the university, excluding gifts for scholarships or other financial aid.